DigitalPhonetics/nlg-eval/README.md

 The texts are generated for the 10 random test set inputs we evaluated on for the results discussed in Section 7 and Table 7 of the paper.
 They can be found in the file datasets/e2e/test_template_10_random_inputs.txt.

+# <a name="trained_models_output"></a>Pretrained models and generated outputs
+Pretrained models and generated outputs for the results reported in Section 6 of the paper can be found in the folder experiments_reported.

+We provide the models and outputs for all 10 random seeds we used for each configuration.
+Model files end in .pt and are stored with git LSF due to their size (approximately 100 MB per model), so git-lsf needs to be installed to pull these.

+Files for the generated outputs end with _hypotheses.txt and contain the top 5 outputs for each input for character-based models and top 15 outputs per input for word-based models in a line-by-line format.
+For example, the first 10 lines of the file experiments_reported/e2e/character_based/dev_multi_ref_5_default_bidir_adam1_hypotheses.txt correspond to the top 5 outputs for the first two development set inputs of the E2E dataset.
+For the word-based models, generated texts in _hypotheses.txt are delexicalised and _hypotheses.txt_postprocessed files additionally contain the lexicalised outputs.

+The E2E models and outputs are licensed as CC BY-SA 4.0, WebNLG models and outputs are licensed as CC BY-NC-SA 4.0 according to the licenses of the datasets.